Skip to content

 45. Julia

-To those of you in the comments section who are having strong feelings about artifacts being removed from cities in the US and Britain and returned to their countries of origin, would ask you to consider: why do you think Americans have more of right to easily access the Benin Bronzes than the people of Nigeria?
-Why are people who live within day’s drive of London entitled to go and see the Elgin Marbles whenever they want, but the people of Athens aren’t?
-What intrinsic factors make the West suitable home for these artifacts but preclude them from being preserved and displayed by their countries of origin?
-If your conclusion is that the West is better able to preserve these artifacts, think about why you’re assuming that to be true.
+To those of you in the comments section who are having strong feelings about artifacts being removed from cities in the US and Britain and returned to their countries of origin, I would ask you to consider: why do you think Americans have more of a right to easily access the Benin Bronzes than the people of Nigeria?
+Why are people who live within a days drive of London entitled to go and see the Elgin Marbles whenever they want, but the people of Athens arent?
+What intrinsic factors make the West a suitable home for these artifacts but preclude them from being preserved and displayed by their countries of origin?
+If your conclusion is that the West is better able to preserve these artifacts, think about why youre assuming that to be true.

 Options